jup-ag/space-station/docs/2-development-basics.md

 2. Priority fee
 3. Compute units
 4. Transaction broadcasting methods
-5. Slippage (100% slippage will always work but also mean you can possibly get the worst outcome, so we need to find the balance between success optimizations and best output price)
+5. Slippage (100% slippage will probably always work but also mean you can possibly get the worst outcome, so we need to find the balance between success optimizations and best output price)

 ## More about these factors?